polydojo/jispy/LittleJ.md

 Thus, unfortunately, `try`-`catch` blocks are not included in LittleJ.
 If you can come up with a way to include them meaningfully, please let me know.
 I shall be forever grateful.

+The above problem is not specific to `ZeroDivisionError`, it applies to all errors thrown by LittleJ but not by JavaScript.

 ### 6. No `this`

 In JavaScript, there are four function invocation patterns.
-The value of `this` is determined by the invocation pattern used. `this` makes JavaScript look like Java.
-Apart from that, it only rarely does anything useful.
+The value of `this` is determined by the invocation pattern used.
+Apart from making JavaScript look a lot like Java, `this` rarely does anything useful.

-JavaScript's constructors are do a very good job at diverting our attention from its truly prototypal nature.
+Unfortunately, JavaScript's constructors do a very great job at diverting our attention from its truly prototypal nature.
 Why do we need to use constructors (or equally classes) when objects are object factories!
-We don't.
-No exceptions.
+We shouldn't.

 #### 6.1 Builders vs Constructors